chavinlo/sda-node/README.md

 ## 60 steps per second!
 ### [Special thanks to Redmond AI for providing compute for testing](http://www.redmond.ai/)

+A demo is available on our discord server! https://discord.gg/8Sh2T6gjd2 on #text2img channel.

 This is the Node module for Stable Diffusion Accelerated.
 Using TensorRT, we can achieve speeds up to 4 times faster than native PyTorch.

 Based on the Demo provided by NVIDIA, we (I) extended it's capabilities, some of them are: